MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_06-Implement_Network_Traffic_Management.md

     | Allow az104-06-vnet3 to access az104-06-vnet01 | **Ensure the box is checked (default)** |
     | Allow az104-06-vnet3 to receive forwarded traffic from az104-06-vnet01 | **Ensure the box is checked** |

+    >**Note**: Wait for the operation to complete.

+    >**Note**: This step establishes two local peerings - one from az104-06-vnet01 to az104-06-vnet2 and the other from az104-06-vnet2 to az104-06-vnet01.

     >**Note**: This step establishes two local peerings - one from az104-06-vnet01 to az104-06-vnet3 and the other from az104-06-vnet3 to az104-06-vnet01.
 This completes setting up the hub and spoke topology (with two spoke virtual networks).

    > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps: